 - high salt loads result in long-term damage to floodplains and wetlands

 - high levels of salinity in river water lead to increased maintenance costs for infrastructure and industrial equipment.

-For more information about water quality and salinity in our state visit the Department of Environment, Water and Natural Resources website.
+For more information about water quality and salinity in our state visit the Department of Environment and Water website.

 Groundwater Data online application provides information about wells, across South Australia.
 The water quality in wells varies and may affect their suitability for domestic or other use.

 A farm dam is a structure designed and built to hold and store water for private use.

 There are rules and regulations covering the development, construction or modification of a dam.
 These rules ensure water is shared fairly between water users and the environment.

 If you are considering the construction of a dam or making changes to an existing dam you will need to apply for a permit through your local Natural Resources regional office.